cmayer/MitoGeneExtractor/Amino-Acid-references-for-taxonomic-groups/Readme.md

 # Amino acid reference sequences

-Amino acid reference sequences are needed to align the query sequences, e.g. sequencing reads, against.
+## Idea:
+The idea behind MitoGeneExtractor is to align the input sequences (typically reads) with the amino acid sequences of protein coding genes of interest.
+All input sequences that can be aligned successfully are added to the alignment.
+Finally a consensus sequence is determined.
+Currently, the Exonerate program is used to align the input sequences with the amino acid references.

+## Reason we use an amino acid sequence as a reference:

+For mitochondrial genes one finds almost no length altering mutations and small amounts of sequence variation in the amino acid sequence even for large taxonomic groups.
+Furthermore, length altering mutations are

+This makes the amino acid sequences an ideal reference for extracting these genes.

-For conserved genes, such as mitochondrial genes, the same reference can be used for large taxonomic groups.
-Even a single reference for all vertebrate species and a single reference for all arthropod sequences exist for the COI gene, which can be used to obtain a large proportion of the full COI gene for these groups.
+We even found that general reference sequences for vertebrates and arthropod can be used to extract large parts of the mitochondrial genes for all taxa from these group we have tested.
 Only the slightly less conserved beginning and end of these genes require more specific references.

+In arthropods, some taxa have short deletion in the COI sequence sequences and an adapted reference could be used to better capture these difference.

-Example:
+## Example:

 Comparison of general COI reference for all vertebrate species and the reference used in Brasseuer et al. specific for Passeriformes (general vertebrate reference on top, Passeriformes (song birds) specific reference blow):